 Potential Financial Steps for T-Mobile Employees in September

-Fall foliage background with partially transparent white box.
+Fall foliage background with a partially transparent white box.
 September on top.
-Select employee stock contribution %, Book Thanksgiving plans, Begin benefits and insurance review, Replenish emergency fund, Schedule remaining Paid Time Off (PTO).
+Select employee stock contribution %, Book Thanksgiving plans, Start benefits and insurance review, Replenish emergency fund, Schedule remaining Paid Time Off (PTO).

 How is it September already?!